FusionAuth/fusionauth-react-sdk/README.md

 Note that this setup requires you to have a server that performs the OAuth token exchange.
 See [Server Code Requirements](#server-code-requirements) for more details.

+You should be able to use this library against any version of FusionAuth or any OIDC compliant identity server.

 ## Getting Started